 The flow of events is as follows:

 This ‘almost’ works in that the SAML2 token is successfully extracted from the ADFS response and plugged into a WS-Federation response which is forwarded to the RP website.

 However, it turns out that WIF takes exception to the token!
 You will get the following error message:

 “ID4154: A Saml2SecurityToken cannot be created from the Saml2Assertion because it contains a SubjectConfirmationData which specifies an InResponseTo value.
 Enforcement of this value is not supported by default.
 To customize SubjectConfirmationData processing, extend Saml2SecurityTokenHandler and override ValidateConfirmationData.”

 In fact, upon inspection of the SAML2 token, the InResponseTo attribute referred to above is actually inappropriate for the RP website as it contains the URL for the RP-STS website.
-However, as WIF by default block tokens containing this attribute, there probably isn’t much code that would care about the value contained within the attribute.
-That said, this warrants careful consideration if you are using this template for a production scenario.
+However, as WIF appears to block tokens containing this attribute anyway, there can’t very well be much meaningful code beyond the error that would worry about it.

-I am pretty sure that this inaccuracy in the URL could be circumvented by combining the RP and RP-STS websites together so that they exist under a common domain name (I will investigate this and post my findings).
+I believe that this inaccuracy in the URL could be circumvented by combining the RP and RP-STS websites together so that they exist under a common domain name.
 The conversion from WS-Federation request to SAMLRequest could take place in the OnRedirectingToIdentityProvider event handler and conversely, the conversion from ADFS SAMLResponse to WS-Federation response could take place in a HTTP module which fires before the default WIF pipeline takes over.

 I have shown that it is possible to use relatively few lines of code to facilitate the transmission of SAML2 tokens into a standard WIF protected website by transitioning to/from WS-Federation to SAML2P federation protocols.